aleh-zhloba/spring-boot-horizontal-scaling-example/README.md

 The service consist of 3 main parts:
 * REST API for read, create and delete venue announcements
 * WebSocket API for broadcasting a "Cheers" message to the venue attenders
-* Scheduled task for email newsletter
+* Scheduled task for a daliy email newsletter

 ## Testing